Godsmith/trainfinity3/README.md

 ### Bugs
 - cargo wans can spawn with strange rotation
   - will be solved once too-long trains cannot spawn
+- cargo wagons are loaded in slightly wrong order

 ### In-game upgrades
 - range of stations (start with 1) - though it looks ugly when they are too far from ore